winstongarth/steam-market-inteligence-pipeline/README.md

 data-quality gates, and runs anomaly detection and a cross-currency pricing analysis on top.

-Every number in this README and in [`docs/METRICS.md`](docs/METRICS.md) is measured, dated, and traceable to a command or a saved log — never estimated.
-Where something wasn't measured, it says so, in the same place a real number would go.

 - [01 · What this is](#01--what-this-is)
 - [02 · Architecture](#02--architecture)
 - [03 · Data sources](#03--data-sources)